Spaceballs & How HITLER Haunts American Politics

 Lest you assume I’m only picking on the DNC, fear not!
 For this week’s RNC promises many juicy “Huh???” moments.
 The St. Louis couple that waved guns at protestors is speaking.
 Why?
 Because… I don’t know… because Joe Exotic was unavailable?
-However, Dana White, the president of the Ultimate Fighting Championship was available and joined the RNC lineup because… well… #because2020.
+However, Dana White, president of the Ultimate Fighting Championship was available and joined the RNC lineup because… well… #because2020.

 Ironically, California Governor Gavin Newsom shared at the DNC last week and his former wife, Kimberly Guilfoyle is on the RNC’s docket this week.
 She’s super sharp (UC Davis magna cum laude grad), served San Francisco as both a prosecutor and Assistant DA, was a Los Angeles Deputy DA, co-hosted The Five on Fox News, hired as a legal analyst for CNN, and… wait for it… is dating Donald Trump, Jr.!
 Given Guilfoyle’s resume, she’s more qualified to address a political convention than numerous other individuals.
 Unfortunately, her speech was... weird.
 But regardless of how astute her words might be, many will refuse to listen because of their hatred for the Trump family.
-I know individuals who won’t acknowledge even one positive thing in speeches made by Michelle Obama or Senator Harris.
+I know individuals who won’t acknowledge even one positive aspect of speeches made by Michelle Obama, Vice-President Biden, or Senator Harris.
 Why?

 Hatred blinds you to God's image in others.